thaibault/weboptimizer/readme.md

     },
     ...

-You can even execute script to determine a value:
+You can even execute scripts to determine a value:

     #!JSON